Dataweekends/zero_to_deep_learning_video/README.md

 # Zero to Deep Learning® Video Course

-Welcome to the Zero to Deep Learning Video Course repository.
+Welcome to the Zero to Deep Learning® Video Course repository.

 ## Get started guide